troychaplin/wp-monorepo-manager/README.md

-# WordPress Monorepo Manager
+# WordPress Dependency Manager

 A build tool for managing WordPress themes and plugins in a monorepo structure.
 This package provides standardized configurations and build tools for efficient WordPress development.

 ## Features

-- **Monorepo Management**: Use Turborepo to manage multiple WordPress themes and plugins
+- **Build Management**: Use Turborepo to manage multiple WordPress themes and plugins
 - **Standardized Configurations**: Pre-configured settings for ESLint, StyleLint, PHPCS, and Webpack
 - **Build Tools**: Unified build process for all themes and plugins
 - **Development Workflow**: Consistent development experience across projects